mitsuba-renderer/enoki/docs/dynamic.rst

 The class requires a single template argument, which can be any kind of :cpp:class:`enoki::Array`.
 This is the *packet type* that will be used to used to realize vectorized computations involving the array contents.
-The following code snippet illustrates the creation of a dynamic floating point that vectorizes using 4-wide SSE arithmetic.
+The following code snippet illustrates the creation of a dynamic floating point array that vectorizes using 4-wide SSE arithmetic.

 .. code-block:: cpp